ByteBeam-OSS/docs/docs/data/managed.md

 ## Retrieving Data

 To retrieve data from the database, send a POST request to the `/retrieveData` endpoint.
-Include the access token in the request header and specify the database, collection, and optional constraints in the request body.
+Include the access token in the request header and specify the database, collection, and optional count or constraints in the request body.
 The example below demonstrates how to retrieve data:

 ```bash
 body='{"database":"<database_name>","collection":"<collection_name>","constraints":{"<field_name>":"<value>"},"count":<count>}'